Kntanos/CV/README.md

 ## Skills and experience
 Years of work experience and creative endeavours have equipped me with a varied set of transferable skills

-* **Keen and efficient learner** - When I pick up something new, I will not put it down until I’ve mastered it or at least I exhausted it to the point it succumbs to my will.
+* **Keen learner** - When I pick up something new, I will not put it down until I’ve mastered it or at least I exhausted it to the point it succumbs to my will.
 From AR filters to computational design.

 * **Effective and efficient** - I have managed large projects with multiple stakeholders, deadlines and a team of staff in my previous jobs.
 Managing resources, including my time, is not something that causes me stress.
-I have been self-sufficient and self-motivated throughout change of careers and learning.
+I have been self-sufficient and motivated throughout change of careers and learning new skills.

 * **Creative** - I have always maintained a creative outlet and gravitated towards design (I am adept in 3D design (Rhinoceros) and Adobe Photoshop and Illustrator).
 I approach coding in a similar way to applying design principles to make an aesthetically pleasing art piece.
 I want my code to be a thing of beauty, even if it is rock, paper, scissors.